Life in Brighton

 This city has more music-based businesses per square mile than any other city in the UK, including music venues, clubs, recording studios, rehearsal spaces, radio stations, promotions companies, record labels, publishing houses, management companies, tour management and event production agencies.

-And artists such as Rag’n’Bone Man, Royal Blood, ArrDee, Bonobo and BIMM Institute graduates, James Bay and Black Honey have all walked Brighton’s streets, played their Brighton venues and gone on to conquer the global music scene.
+And artists such as Rag’n’Bone Man, Royal Blood, ArrDee, Bonobo and BIMM Music Institute graduates, James Bay and Black Honey have all walked Brighton’s streets, played their Brighton venues and gone on to conquer the global music scene.

 Brighton Festivals